Berkeley Capoeira Collective

 About

 Berkeley Capoeira Collective offers capoeira as a roots-based Afro-Brazilian art form that blends martial arts, dance, acrobatics, music, and history into a single practice.
-Classes include movement, music, and cultural history, with many facets such as leadership, ritual song, and the rhythms and songs guided by the berimbau.
-The program includes age-appropriate capoeira classes for pre-schoolers, kids, teens, and adults, and has practitioners of all ages and genders at the academy.
+Classes include movement in a playful style well suited for young people, along with music using instruments such as the berimbau and songs and rhythms that guide the game.
+Kids, teens, and adults practice together in age-appropriate programs that include pre-schoolers, kids, and teens, with practitioners of all ages and genders at the academy.

 • Ages: 3–18 years old